 What to Bring

 Students are often surprised by how strict Australian Customs Services and quarantine can be.
 If you're in doubt about whether your goods are prohibited or not, always declare it!
 You can do this by correctly filling out the Incoming Passenger Card which you will receive on the plane.
 Students have received on the spot fines for not declaring items.
 Learn what items you can and can’t bring into Australia by reading the Department of Agriculture and Resources Studying in Australia: Australia's biosecurity requirements guide.

 Baggage allowances flying into Australia will vary according to your carrier, flight class and country of origin.
 Please check with your carrier prior to departure.
 Economy passengers are generally permitted more for international flights, as compared to domestic flights within Australia.
-This will significantly limit the amount of things you can bring, especially if you will fly within Australia to get to your final destination.
+This will significantly limit the number of things you can bring, especially if you will fly within Australia to get to your final destination.
 Therefore, it is essential to think the packing process through very carefully.
 You will be able to purchase most things upon arrival in Australia but the price may be higher than in your own country.

 You should prepare a folder of documents to bring with you to Australia, including: